 A reference to a line from the musical The Music Man.
 The actual line: “You got trouble, folks!
 Right here in River City.
 Trouble with a Capital T and that rhymes with P and that stands for pool.”

-The leaf has strayed too far from the ocean and is drying up.
+Philippe has strayed too far from the ocean and is drying up.

 An imitation of French ocean explorer and conservationist Jacques Cousteau (1910-1997), whose heavily accented narration of his documentary TV series The Undersea World of Jacques Cousteau (1966-1976) has been parodied for decades.
 Philippe Cousteau (1940-1979), also a trained diver, was his second son and served as the cinematographer on many of Cousteau's documentaries.
 He sadly died young in an accident aboard an amphibious aircraft.

 The snipe hunt is a type of practical joke in which a group of people take an unsuspecting victim out to the woods at night to hunt for snipe.
 The victim is handed a bag and told that the others will drive the snipe in his direction so that he can catch them in the bag.
 Then those who are in on the joke leave and wait for the victim to catch on.

 You know, I’ve got a headache this big and it’s got Cy Roth written all over it.